aabiddanda/geovar_rep_paper/README.md

 ## Installation Requirements

 We have setup an [Anaconda](https://www.anaconda.com/distribution/) environment to ensure accurate replication of results and management of dependencies.
+We suggest using this with miniconda.
 You can create the relevant environment by running:

 ```
-conda env create -f config/environment.yml
+conda env create -f config/env_geodist.yml
-source activate geodist
+conda activate geodist
 ```

 ## Working from intermediate data